AxiSEMunity/AxiSEM3D/doc/Installation.md

 # users only need to load the right version
 module load cray-hdf5/1.10.2.0

+# create build directory
+mkdir -p build && cd build
 # cmake
 # the paths of FFTW, Metis and NetCDF are found by 'module show'
-mkdir -p build && cd build
+# -fPIC is required by the system
 rm -rf ./* && cmake -Dcxx=CC \
 -Dflags="-O3 -DNDEBUG -fPIC" \
 -Deigen=$(dirname $PWD)/dependencies/eigen-master \